MSIA/Ko-Matthew-Vaccine-Project/README.md

 export MYSQL_PASSWORD="MY_PASSWORD"
 export MYSQL_HOST="MY_HOST"
 export MYSQL_PORT="MY_PORT"
-export MYSQL_DATABASE="MY_DATABASE"
+export DATABASE_NAME="MY_DATABASE"
 ```

-The CHANGEME.env file in the `config` folder is provided for the user to edit and use for setting up the required environment variables as well.
-The user can then pass the required environment variables through subsequent docker run commands using -e or --env-file arguments.
-The CHANGEME.env file is not required if the user already has the required environment variables currently defined.
-If the MYSQL_* variables are not set, the user can set the database to be built locally rather than through AWS RDS.
+If the MYSQL_* variables are not set, the database will be built locally rather than through AWS RDS.

 ### 2. Build the image